Aryan1611/Wallpaper-Change/README.md

 To know how to run your script at startup, refer Steps.txt!

-If your path of the 'Wallpapers' folder is same as mine, directly download the .exe file
+If your path of the 'Wallpapers' folder is same as mine, directly download the .exe file given below.